akshatha9229/Stock-Market-Prediction-using-Tkinter-in-Python/README.md

 # Stock-Market-Prediction-using-Tkinter-in-Python
 Stock Market Prediction using Tkinter is a Python-based desktop application that predicts stock prices using a Linear Regression model.
 The project features a user-friendly Tkinter GUI for entering data and displaying prediction results, demonstrating the integration of machine learning with desktop application development.

-# 🧾Description (for GitHub)

-This project is a desktop application built using Python Tkinter that helps users view and analyze stock market trends and predict future stock prices using machine learning techniques.
-The application provides a simple GUI where users can enter stock symbols and visualize historical data, trends, and predicted prices.
+## 📝 Description
+A Python application that predicts stock market prices using machine learning models and provides a user-friendly interface built with Tkinter.
+The app allows users to upload stock data, run predictions, and visualize results with charts.

 # 🚀 Features
 📈 Real-time stock data fetching
 🧠 Stock price prediction using ML model (Linear Regression / LSTM optional)